UltraNemesis/web2tcp-proxy/README.md

 ## Build

-web2tcp-proxy is build in Go langauge.
-In order to build the code, make sure you have Go tooling in the PATH and run the following command.
+web2tcp-proxy is written in Go langauge.
+In order to obtain and build the code, make sure you have Go tooling in the PATH and run the following command.

     go get github.com/UltraNemesis/web2tcp-proxy

 ##Running

+Update the provided sample configuration file as per requirement.
+Frontend part refers to the HTTP server part that will handle the SockJS/WebSocket connections.
+Backend refers the tcp server to which the connections are bridged.

+Note that the configuration file can be in yaml or toml format as well as long as the same overall structure is maintained.

-Update the provided configuration file as per requirement and and ensure that its in the same directory as the executable.
-Then run the executable.
+Once the configuration is ready, ensure that the file is in the same directory as the executable and run the executable.

     {
       "frontend" : {